kittykatattack/learningPixi/README.md

 (Note: In this example,
-`Sprite` is an alias for `PIXI.Sprite`, `TextureCache` is an alias for `PIXI.utils.TextureCache`, and `resources` is an alias for `PIXI.loader.resources` as described earlier.
+`Sprite` is an alias for `PIXI.Sprite`, `TextureCache` is an alias for `PIXI.utils.TextureCache`, and `resources` is an alias for `PIXI.Loader.shared.resources` as described earlier.
 I'll be using aliases that follow this same format for all Pixi objects and methods in the example code from now on.)